Shane Deconinck Trusted AI Agents · Decentralized Trust

 The EUDI Wallet didn’t invent these formats.
 But by forcing them into the same system, it exposes the trade-offs:

-- Selective disclosure is solved by mdoc and SD-JWT VC (salted hashes) and W3C VC (Data Integrity proofs, including BBS).
+• Selective disclosure is solved by mdoc and SD-JWT VC (salted hashes) and W3C VC (Data Integrity proofs: ECDSA-SD for selective disclosure, BBS for selective disclosure plus unlinkability).
 X.509 has none.

 All four will coexist.
 X.509 as trust anchor. mdoc and SD-JWT VC as the two mandatory PID formats.
 W3C VC for cross-border credentials where meaning matters, and for unlinkable privacy once BBS gets regulatory approval.
 The question is whether the operational scaffolding catches up for all of them.
 Right now, for one of them, it hasn’t.